How stolen vehicle trends can impact your auto insurance

 Will a theft claim raise my insurance rate?

-Although filing a stolen vehicle claim could potentially increase your future auto insurance rate, it typically won’t impact your rates to the extent of an at-fault accident claim.
+Yes, filing a stolen vehicle claim will likely increase your future auto insurance rate, but it typically won’t impact your rates to the extent of an at-fault accident claim.
 A hike in your insurance premium shouldn’t deter you from making the claim, especially because stolen vehicles come with much larger financial burdens than other car insurance claims.

 Does car insurance cover theft of personal items?